 I also wanted kale he didn't, he wanted mushrooms.

 Calling all people in Perth.
 I will be in my former home town in less than two weeks.
 Can't wait to smell the bush over there, have my hair blown back in the spring breeze and be in awe of the incredible bush and its flowers again.
 I am going over to take my mum on a personal retreat in celebration of her turning seventy this year and am so excited.
 In addition I will be running two cooking classes in the northern suburbs of Perth.
-One is completely full and the other still has four places left.

 The other week catering on a yoga teacher training, two plumbers rocked up to the kitchen I was cooking in and put in a dishwasher.
 As one of them was installing the dishwasher the other was fascinated in the food I was cooking and was quizzing me on the spices I was putting together.
 I was making a Vietnamese style curry from scratch and he asked me if I was using brown rice.
 He was happy that I was and proceeded to tell me about his mate who was a vet.